jQSfire125/my_blog/portfolio.markdown

 ---

 ### White wine & red wine (Python)
 There are two data sets, one for white wine (4,898 wines) and one for red wine (1,599 wines).
-The goal is to create a model that estimates the subjective rating of a wine as graded by experts, using the physicochemical properties of the wine in the data set.
+The goal is to create a model that estimates the subjective rating of wine as graded by experts, using the physicochemical properties of the wine in the data set.

 * Regression
 * Regularized Regression, Random Forest, Gradient Boosting